-It’s January – home to kickstarting new diets, trying out new hobbies, and staying on track with the New Year’s resolutions you’ve set yourself.
-The “New Year, New You” motto may seem easy to achieve but, let’s face it, with dark nights starting at 4pm, feeling overly sluggish after devouring all the food over the Christmas period, waiting for payday to finally roll around, and Blue Monday, also known as the most depressing day of the year, it might be difficult to throw yourself into the new year with 100% motivation.
+January is home to kickstarting new diets, trying out new hobbies, and staying on track with the New Year’s resolutions you’ve set yourself.
+The “New Year, New You” motto may seem easy to achieve but, let’s face it, with dark nights starting at 4pm, feeling overly sluggish after devouring all the food over the Christmas period, waiting for payday to finally roll around, and Blue Monday, also known as the most depressing day of the year, it’s difficult to throw yourself into the new year with 100% motivation.

 1. Eat Out Less

 This is at number one, because not everyone will rejoice at the prospect of eating out less, but we promise you it has its perks in the long run!
 Dining at restaurants or popping into the pub for a quick meal may be an enjoyable mid-week or weekend treat but you’ll be surprised how this can quickly add on the pounds– both in weight and money.

 Though dining at restaurants is significantly healthier than grabbing a fast food takeaway, a study published by The Independent showed that “while you may be taking in more nutrients – like vitamins, potassium and omega-3 fatty acids depending on what you order – you’re also likely to consume more sodium and cholesterol”.
 You also take on board 200 more calories on average than if you eat at home.

 Eating at home gives you more control over ingredients and preparation methods, so if you’re a few weeks into your elimination diet, you have full confidence what ingredients you’re putting into your food.
 You’ll also save money – ideal for those whose bank accounts are still suffering from Christmas.
 It’s a win-win situation.